dotnet/dotnet-docker/samples/dev-in-container.md

 You can use containers to establish a .NET Core development environment with only Docker and an editor.
 The environment can be made to match your local machine, production or both.

-The following examples demonstrate using `dotnet watch run` in a .NET Core SDK container.
-This command reruns the application with every local code change.
-It supports both console applications and websites.
-The syntax differs for Windows and Linux containers.
+The following examples demonstrate using `dotnet run` in a .NET Core SDK container.
+It builds an application from source and then launches it, listening on a configured port.
+You have to re-launch the container every time you want to observe source code changes.

+Alternatively, you can use `dotnet watch run`.
+This command reruns the application with every local code change, within a running container.

 ## Requirements